dustinfast/pupil_coords/readme.md

-#eye_m
-eye_m is an implementation of a mouse that learns to associate eye movement/properties with mouse movement and clicks.
-After sufficient learning, the mouse can be "clicked" with the eye.
+eye_m uses a machine learning alogoritm to learn to associate eye movement with mouse movement and clicks.
+After sufficient learning, the mouse can be moved and "clicked" with the eye.

 Eye tracking
 	(Implementation in progress) - uses PyGaze and writes data to mysql for